boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/download-dashboards.md

 # Download dashboards in the Bold BI application

-In Bold BI, it's possible to download dashboards from tenants deployed on your server.
+It is possible to download dashboards from tenants deployed on your server.
 Here is a step-by-step guide on how to download dashboards from sites in Bold BI:

 ## Prepare dashboards for download